nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 - NUSMaze then prompts for the entry of the eatery that you wish to go to.
 This is when you can enter `EATERY_ENTRY`.

-:warning: The `STARTING_BLOCK` must be one of the Engineering or Computing buildings.
+:warning: The `STARTING_BLOCK` must be one of the Engineering or Computing buildings. <br>
 :warning: `EATERY_ENTRY` must be an integer from 1 to 5.